Hazard Identification Templates

 A hazard assessment reduces the probability of workplace accidents from occurring and ensures the safety of your employees.
 Easily perform fire risk assessments by following the steps below:

-2. Think - Evaluate identified hazards and determine their underlying causes.
-Set appropriate controls to mitigate likelihood of recurrence.
+- Think – Evaluate identified hazards and determine their underlying causes.
+Set appropriate controls to mitigate the likelihood of recurrence.

 Performing a pen & paper based hazard assessment involves typically involves doing the following: